10 Tips for Enjoyable Solo Traveling

 "Me Time" Is Not for Everyone

 There are many stories about the disappointed and the dejected rediscovering themselves during solo vacations.
-Personally, I think these are over-romanticized, on top of encouraging dangerous endeavors.
-Seek professional help if you are depressed, not the company of strangers or alone time to brood over tragedies.
+Personally, I think these are over-romanticized, in addition to encouraging dangerous endeavors.
+Seek professional help if you are depressed.
+Not the company of strangers or alone time to brood over tragedies.

 Nowadays, it’s almost imperative for any write-up celebrating a destination to talk about how friendly and helpful locals are.
 I myself had a most memorable experience with an elderly couple when stranded in a Japanese mountain village.